fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/tomcat.md

 </init-param>
 ```

-For example, usage, you can view the [example app][tomcat-example] available in
+For usage, you can view the [example app][tomcat-example] available in the
-the repository.
+repository.

 [tomcat-example]:
   https://github.com/fluxninja/aperture-java/tree/releases/aperture-java/v1.0.0/examples/tomcat-example